The Financial Impact of Non-Compliance On Businesses

 Impact of Non-Compliance On Businesses

 Years ago, compliance was a “recommendation” for your business.
-It was a good thing to show that you were compliant with a certain security or data regulation and this helped to make auditing and other processes easier.
+It was a good thing to show that you were compliant with a certain security or data regulation.
+It helped to make auditing and other processes easier.

-While in times past compliance regulations were highly recommended, they didn’t involve the level of possible fines, legal implications of non-compliance, and even business reputation consequences that are involved with compliance now.
+In times past, compliance regulations were highly recommended, but they didn’t entail the level of possible fines that we see today.
+The consequences for business reputation associated with compliance were not as significant back then as they are now.
 Now, the meaning of non-compliance is that it can easily cripple your wallet, leaving your business with lawsuits.

 This being said, many business leaders came to the conclusion that it is cheaper for the business to remain non-compliant than spend on bringing the business into compliance.

 Contrast this with the state of affairs in 2020.
-There is now the very weighty and serious impact of non-compliance with legislation, especially for those companies that carry out business across multiple regions and countries including the European Union.
+The impact of non-compliance with legislation has become increasingly weighty and serious.
+This is particularly true for companies operating across multiple regions or the European Union.

-As an example, when considering the significant costs of non-compliance today, one needs to only look at costly regulatory requirements and fines levied by a General Data Protection Regulation (GDPR) violation.
+As an example, when considering the significant costs of non-compliance today, one needs to only look at the costly regulatory requirements.
+Additionally, the fines imposed for violating the General Data Protection Regulation (GDPR) serve as another indicator of the financial consequences of non-compliance.

 With what GDPR defines as a “severe” violation listed in article 83(5), the total fines could amount to 20 million euros or 2% of its entire global turnover of the preceding fiscal year, whichever is higher.
 This is no trivial amount when thinking of multi-national, global companies, with a global turnover in the millions or even billions.

 Have companies been fined due to GDPR violations?
 Yes, they have in fact.
-If you want to see examples of fines levied and amounts that various companies have been fined, you can visit the Enforcement Tracker website which tracks GDPR fines issued to companies in violation of GDPR regulations.
+If you’re curious about the fines and amounts imposed on companies, you can visit the Enforcement Tracker website.
+It specifically focuses on tracking GDPR fines issued to companies that have violated GDPR regulations.

 Fines are only one aspect of the costs of non-compliance.
 What other factors does non-compliance involve?